 The Importance of Structural Steel Design and Engineering

-Why structural steel design and engineering are important is likely obvious; after all, buildings — large ones in particular — designed without taking into consideration the load-bearing requirements of the underlying structure would simply fall down.
+Why structural steel design and engineering are important is likely obvious; after all, buildings — large ones in particular — designed without considering the underlying structure’s load-bearing requirements would simply fall down.
 Designers and engineers create the system that supports whatever load has been determined by structural analysis in order to ensure the structure’s overall integrity and therefore, its safe use once built.

 There are two commonly-utilized methods of structural steel design currently used: Allowable Strength Design (ASD) and Load and Resistance Factor Design (LRFD).
-Both use a strength, or ultimate level design, approach.
-While both ASD and LRFD are considered appropriate for structural steel design, there is one important caveat: once a method is chosen for a project, it is imperative to stay with the original method, as switching between the philosophies could result in dangerous mistakes or inconsistencies in the structure’s design.
-Pick one and then stick with it.
+While both ASD and LRFD are considered appropriate for structural steel design, there is one important caveat: once a method is chosen for a project, it is imperative to stay with the original method — switching between philosophies could result in dangerous mistakes or inconsistencies in the structure’s design.

 As a metal fabricator, one of the most significant considerations for EVS Metal, after safety, is economy.
-Utilizing design for manufacturability (DFM) principles during the design and engineering stage is one way in which we keep costs down, which allows us to pass these savings down to our clients.
-So while we design for strength first to ensure safety, our next most immediate concern relates to the economics of the design, including its manufacturability, serviceability and constructability.
+Utilizing design for manufacturability (DFM) principles during the design and engineering stage is one way to keep costs down, allowing us to pass these savings down to our clients.
+So while we design for strength first to ensure safety, our next most immediate concern is the economy of design, including manufacturability, serviceability, and constructability.

 Fabricating Structural Steel Projects

-An important way in which EVS Metal ensures project success in the design and fabrication of structural steel is by keeping the lines of communication open between different functional areas, including to and from the clients.
-Understanding what each team needs, and taking advantage of practical and institutional knowledge within each department, simplifies the entire process from concepting to installation.
+An important way EVS Metal ensures project success in the design and fabrication of structural steel is by keeping the lines of communication open between different functional areas, including to and from the clients.
+Understanding what each team needs and taking advantage of practical and institutional knowledge within each department simplifies the entire process from conceptualization to installation.
 Taking into consideration the suggestions and hands-on expertise of the fabricators, detailers and erectors who will be carrying out the project once it’s out of the design and engineering stage ultimately improves the project and ends up reducing waste both in terms of material and time.